Blowout Comb: Lyrical content

 Many of the lyrics on Blowout Comb include references to the Five-Percent Nation, as well as the Black Panther Party, which weren't present on the group's previous album.
 Prior to recording, Ishmael took a trip to Los Angeles, where he stayed in Watts with several elders who were highly educated in black history.
-While on this trip, he absorbed many of their teachings, and reflected on his parents’, who were both Black Panther members.
-He incorporated many of these concepts into the album’s lyrics, as he didn’t want Digable Planets’ Afrocentrism to get over-looked by the cross-over appeal of their 1992 hit single "Rebirth of Slick (Cool Like Dat)".
+While on this trip, he absorbed many of their teachings, and reflected on his parents', who were both Black Panther members.
+He incorporated many of these concepts into the album's lyrics, as he didn't want Digable Planets' Afrocentrism to get overlooked by the cross-over appeal of their 1992 hit single "Rebirth of Slick (Cool Like Dat)".
 Group-member Mecca clarified "it was time to be more direct on how we felt about things, and the need to assess them".Blowout Comb also contains many references to Urban culture, with a range of allusions to block parties, corner stores, public housing, barbershops, incarcerated freedom-fighters, black nationalist texts, and African-American artists.
 It also includes many references to Brooklyn, New York as well as the borough's characteristics and credos.
 Hip hop writer R.H.S. wrote that "On Blowout Comb, the beloved Brooklyn borough, and by extension New York city as a whole, is lovingly depicted in all of its wondrous microcosmic complexity as a place of convergence and collusion".

 While several music writers and journalists have viewed Blowout Comb's lyrics as being more "ambiguous" and "hard to decipher", others found them to be more "looser" and "less scripted" than their previous album.
 In an interview with Los Angeles Times, Ishmael Butler explained "We made a concerted effort to be more literal and less abstract.
 The first album is lyrically much more abstract.
 The language is so personal it's almost cryptic.
 Nobody who isn't real hip can really understand it".